Hypothermia in Dogs: Warning Signs and Prevention Tips

 Even in cases of mild hypothermia, consulting a veterinarian is advisable to prevent the situation from progressing.
 Professional guidance can be critical to stabilizing your dog's body temperature, ensuring appropriate treatment, and reducing the risk of long-term complications.

-How to Keep Your Dog Warm during Cold Weather
+How to Keep Your Dog Warm During Cold Weather

 Ensure your dog has access to a warm, dry, and draft-free shelter that keeps them comfortable during colder months.